Talking to Your Kids About Weight

 A few ideas include:

-- Making your home a “sweetened beverage-free zone” -- no sports drinks/soda/artifical “juices”
+- Making your home a “sweetened beverage-free zone” -- no sports drinks/soda/artificial “juices”

 - Go for family walks after dinner